Featured Artist

 A rich, visual, cinematic soundtrack for unwinding from the worries of daily life.
 Excellent music for massage and Feng Shui.

-Use the controls to listen to each track or to all of them continuously
+Use the controls to listen to each track or to all of them continuously.

-Click Download (above) to buy the album or any track(s) in 320k MP3, FLAC, or just about any other format you could possibly desire.
+Click on buy (left under the cover) to download the album or any track(s) in 320k MP3, FLAC, or just about any other format you could possibly desire.
 This will include the artwork booklet (cover art) in PDF!

-Or download Inner Peace from iTunes
+Or download Return to Serenity from iTunes

 Gabrielle

-Roth & The Mirrors - Return to Serenity and other digital stores.
+Roth & The Mirrors - Return to Serenity

 Track Description Musicians and Instruments